D-Day anniversary tribute to Dalkeith man whose weather forecast changed the course of history

 James Stagg went on to receive the Legion of Merit from the United States of America, as well as being awarded an OBE and CB in his home country.
 Although the story of Stagg’s contribution to the war effort is well documented, his role has never been officially recognised in his home town - until now.

-Thanks to the determined efforts of local history enthusiast Sharon Mackintosh, with the support of more than thirty individuals and organisations who have helped crowdfund the project, a memorial plaque is to be unveiled outside Dalkeith Library on Thursday 6 June – the 75th anniversary of D-Day.
+Thanks to the determined efforts of local history enthusiast Sharon Mackintosh, with the support of more than thirty individuals and organisations who have helped crowdfund the project, a memorial plaque is to be unveiled outside Dalkeith Library on Thursday 6 June at 12.30pm – the 75th anniversary of D-Day.

 “I am delighted that James’ son Peter will be there to unveil the plaque to his father, along with other family members,” said Sharon.
 “James Stagg’s professionalism, determination and expertise played a huge part in the success of the D-Day landings and his significant contribution richly deserves this lasting recognition in his home town.”